 This course provides you with skills that are most useful in everyday contexts in the world of work.
 It also promotes critical thinking and develops skills over rote learning.
-In addition, these qualifications act as 'stepping stones' onto Post-16 study and will support progress in GCSE English and mathematics.
+In addition, these qualifications act as 'stepping stones' onto Post-16 study and will support progress in GCSE English and Mathematics.

-What else could you get out of Functional Skills English & Maths?
+What else could you get out of Functional Skills English & Mathematics?

-These extra lessons will work along side your core subjects and will help embed particular skills through regular consolidation of knowledge in different functional situations.
+These extra lessons will work alongside your core subjects and will help embed particular skills through regular consolidation of knowledge in different functional situations.

-Mathematics: 1 x 1hr 30min calculator paper (60 marks):
+Mathematics: 1x 1 hour 30 minute calculator paper (60 marks):